-Government loans provide protections, as well as forgiveness options, that private loans don’t:
+Government loans provide protection, as well as forgiveness options, that private loans don’t:

-If you fall on severe financial hardship, postponing your payments through deferment or forbearance can help.
+If you fall into severe financial hardship, postponing your payments through deferment or forbearance can help.
 However, if you refinance, you may have limited options for payment postponement.

 Loan forgiveness.
 Borrowers who work for an eligible employer can get a certain percentage of their federal loans forgiven.